JPatrickPett/pseudo_rnascope/README.md

 ```

 Corresponding colors for all spots are saved in `adata.uns["pseudo_RNAscope_colors"]` and another `anndata.obs` column called `"pseudo_RNAscope_alpha"` allows to set alpha values, making spots with low color intensity transparent.
 Computed colors are also encoded as decimal numbers between 0 and 1, and stored in `adata.obs["pseudo_RNAscope_alt"]`.
-This can be used as an **alternative** option for plotting.
+This can be used as an **alternative** option for plotting that also works with **squidpyo* plotting functions.

 <details>
 <summary><b>alternative</b></summary>